 Government and regulatory scrutiny of online behavioural advertising

 Although many laws are relevant in this context, the primary consideration is data protection.
-This note addresses the position under the General Data Protection Regulation, Regulation (EU) 2016/679 (the UK GDPR): the UK version of the EU’s GDPR incorporated into domestic law following the end of the Brexit implementation period.
+This note addresses the position under the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (the UK GDPR): the UK version of the EU’s GDPR incorporated into domestic law following the end of the Brexit implementation period.

-The introduction of the EU GDPR in 2018 had a significant impact on OBA in comparison to the previous data protection regime due to stricter limitations on the processing of personal data and greatly increased fines for non–compliance.
+The introduction of the EU GDPR in 2018 had a significant impact on OBA in comparison to the previous data protection regime due to stricter limitations on the processing of personal data and greatly increased fines for non-compliance.
 One study found that there had been a 22% drop in the number of cookies placed by news websites without the user’s consent since implementation.
 Advertising and marketing cookies specifically were down 14%.

 For more information on the UK and EU GDPR regimes from a general perspective, see Practice Note: Introduction to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.